 - Straw or paintbrush handle (sturdy cylindrical object)

 Cover your work surface with wax paper.

 Starting with a scoop of cake pop dough, pinch off a tiny piece and roll into a tiny log.
 This will be the thumb.
-If you’d like to brush up on the cake pop dough-making process, use this shaping tutorial.
 Then roll the cake pop dough into a ball, then into an oval.

 Use the thin edge of a plate or the thin edge of a flat surface to create the wrist area.
 Push and roll the bottom ¼ of the oval onto and along the flat surface.

 On one side, use a sturdy or nondisposable (souvenir) straw or some kind of thin cylindrical object, and press it horizontally against the middle.
 This forms the rounded top area and the palm.
 Refrigerate the gloves and thumb pieces.

 Melt candy wafers in a microwave-safe bowl or cup.

 Remove all pieces from the refrigerator.
 Let sit at room temperature for a few minutes to take the chill off.
 Let’s start assembling the pieces together.
 Using the candy coating, dip one tip of the thumb and press it against the side of the glove.
 Repeat this until all thumb pieces have been attached.
 Since the pieces are still cold, it will only take a few seconds to adhere and set.